9 reasons to change exit signs

 Suppliers of electric exit signs may only provide a 3-5 year warranty.
 Compare that to Safety Path photoluminescent exit signs with a 12-year warranty.
 Accelerated age testing suggests Safety Path photoluminescent exit signs will still meet standards at 30 years.

 Think how many times an electric-battery exit sign will be replaced within the expected life of one Safety Path photoluminescent exit sign.

 6. Less maintenance and inspection costs

 Without electric circuitry and batteries that can fail, using Safety Path photoluminescent exit signs lowers your maintenance costs.
 That means less replacement signs to be purchased and less electrician costs.
 There’s no need to connect photoluminescent exit signs to a monitoring system – because photoluminescent exit signs don’t have any electrical components that can fail.
 That will reduce your monitoring costs too.

-Regulations require electric exit signs to be inspected every 6 months, with a qualified electrician observing that they remain on for 90 minutes.
+Regulations require electric-battery exit signs to be inspected every 6 months, with a qualified electrician observing that they remain on for 90 minutes.
 An expensive test, twice per year.

 Failed electric exit signs are often left until the scheduled 6-monthly inspection, leaving building managers exposed to risk if there’s an emergency before the failed exit sign is replaced.
 Photoluminescent exit signs don’t have batteries to fail.

 A photoluminescent exit sign requires a visual inspection every 6 months to ensure it isn’t damaged and isn’t obstructed.
 With no more than a quick wipe to ensure it is clean, the 6 monthly inspection is fast and doesn’t require an electrician.